maximaximal/TI-82ChemSuite/README.md

 ## Program Planning

-Planning is done at a (https://docs.google.com/document/d/1re47MPaEDtquFhziMC5AIkDIJBxpZnwZsL6nwT_DZ18/edit?usp=sharing)[google drive document] to make the writing and changes more dynamic.
+Planning is done at a [google drive document](https://docs.google.com/document/d/1re47MPaEDtquFhziMC5AIkDIJBxpZnwZsL6nwT_DZ18/edit?usp=sharing) to make the writing and changes more dynamic.
 Everybody can comment in that document.

 Planning is done in German and English.
 The languages are mixed together, because this document is made mainly for